Theo is a tech junkie constantly looking for the next big thing.

-ThruNite was founded in 2009 by David Chen specializing in LED lighting and power solutions.
+ThruNite was founded in 2009 by David Chen.
+They specialize in LED lighting and power solutions.
 Since operating out of Dongguan, Guangdong, ThruNite now operates on a global scale utilizing Amazon, Fedex, DHL, and more for marketing, sales, and transportation.

 DC 5V, 2.4A